LenderPanel.com

 Rely Mortgages

-• Rely Mortgages yesterday agreed I can take over the home loan on my home.
-I previously applied for a transfer of equity but presumably there is a transfer of ownership of the title deeds as well?
+• Rely Mortgages yesterday agreed I can take over the mortgage on my home.
+I had applied for a transfer of equity but presumably there is a transfer of ownership of the title deeds on top?

-Caveats to be read in in addition to the above Rely Mortgages transfer of equity Advice :
+General Advice to read in conjunction with the above Rely Mortgages transfer of equity information :

 Tax and Legal

-If your property is leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
-If such conditions are not complied with you may be in breach of your covenants under the lease.
-This could trigger the freeholder taking enforcement action against you.
+If your property is leasehold, the lease may require that you obtain the consent of the freeholder.
+If such conditions are not complied with you may be in breach of the lease.
+This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance